 Also, look for the following on the Chardonnay wine label:

-- The name of a specific county or region, rather than just "California," indicates that the wine is higher-quality.
+- The name of a specific county or region, rather than just "California," may indicate the wine is higher-quality.

-- Bottles that are labeled with the vineyard's name also indicate a higher-quality choice.
+- Bottles that are labeled with the vineyard's name also often indicate a higher-quality choice.

 California Chardonnay is an institution in the United States and around the world.
 You'll find spectacular examples of Chardonnay from California's many wine regions, with the top Chardonnays coming from Sonoma County and Napa Valley.
 Regardless of your budget, there's a top California Chardonnay to suit your tastes.